Physical-Science-Academy/NCPDocs/home.md

 - Learning from a well-known anti-cheat NoCheatPlus from Bukkit(Spigot).

-- We are in order to fix the bugs in Nukkit and prevent players from cheating.
+- We're actively developing to fix bugs and add more functionalities to prevent players from cheating.

-- You are supported to contribute, and give us a star to support our development.
+- You are most welcome to contribute and give us a star on GitHub.

 ---------

 ## Current Features

-- High-Performance、Low Occupancy、High Efficiency
+- High-Performance, Low Occupancy, High Efficiency

-- Light、International、Open Source
+- Light, International, Open Source

-- Protect your server, and prevent it from crashing
+- Protects your server, and prevent it from crashing

-- prevent players from cheating on your server
+- Prevents players from cheating on your server

 ---------